-Please note that some of our higher level opportunities may require GCSEs or A levels.
+Please note that some of our opportunities may require GCSEs or A levels.

 A permanent job is not guaranteed at the end of your apprenticeship.
-However, as you approach the last few months of your programme, your line manager and the Hackney Apprenticeship Coordinator will provide you with support and guidance to apply for a permanent post within the Council where possible.
+However, as you approach the last few months of your programme, your line manager and the Hackney apprenticeship manager will provide you with support and guidance to apply for a permanent post within the Council where possible.
 We can also help you to apply for jobs outside the Council where this is appropriate.

 At Hackney we support the rehabilitation of offenders and will not unfairly discriminate against any person with a conviction.
 If you do have a current or unspent criminal conviction you will be asked as part of the application and will need to declare any you may have.
 This does not mean your application will not be looked at and will not stop you from accessing the apprenticeship programme.
 Applications will be looked at on a case by case basis.

 If the role is working with children and vulnerable adults you would also have to declare any spent convictions as well as unspent convictions and be subject to a DBS (Disclosure and Barring Service) check as with all other applicants.